 Fourth, and rather bizarrely, the large-scale ‘privatisation’ of RIPA services to SinglePoint gets no mention.
 SinglePoint is no more, having filed for insolvency earlier this year, but when it was running many local councils (and possibly other bodies) passed over some of their responsibilities in the RIPA process to an external, private and profit-making company.
 There is a case to be made for this being a good thing as some councils were struggling to perform rare and specialist tasks properly.
 You can imagine the arguments in favour of therefore using a specialist dedicated contractor.

 However, given the huge sensitivity of monitoring, surely a good regulator would have been regularly checking up on SinglePoint and assessing its impact on the system?
-Especially as SinglePoint were marketing their services as taking on one of the legal roles that RIPA gave to councils and doing so in a way that made it easier for councils to get monitoring data on residents (see the Aberdeen example, p.5).
+Especially as SinglePoint were marketing their services as taking on one of the legal roles that RIPA gave to councils and doing so in a way that made it easier for councils to get monitoring data on residents (see the Aberdeen example, p.5 [document no longer online]).

 Even more strangely, SinglePoint has now been largely replaced in this role by the National Anti-Fraud Network (NAFN), an unincorporated not-for-profit organisation hosted by two local councils.
 NAFN has been regularly visited and reported on by the Commissioner, even though it is a set-up certainly no more, and arguably less, risky than SinglePoint.